Exciting New Blog Posts - Continuing the Legacy.

 Yoga, the Gift That Keeps on Giving.

-Also how blessed Yoga Professionals has been to have such gifted teachers over the years, thank you to them all for supporting the students and Conrad in sharing his vision of the yoga traditions, passing on their own knowledge, yoga experience and lineage ☺ It should be Guru Purinama every day.
+Yoga Professionals has been blessed with so many light filled student teachers and also such gifted tutors over the years, thank you to them all for supporting the students and Conrad in sharing his vision of the yoga traditions, passing on their own knowledge, yoga experience and lineage ☺ It should be Guru Purnima every day.

 I am truly grateful to all those who came before and those I share the journey with now.